Omi036/Fromi/README.md

     surname: "036"
 })
 ```
 We don't need to know what's happening with the query, or even if we have to adapt to mysql or mongodb or sqlite.
-It's the Manager responsability.
+It's the Manager responsability, although we could've even used a Model to keep the User Structure intact.

 ## Getting started
 Clone the repo and setup the dependencies: